kilimangara/meetrack_api/api_docs.md

       code: ["Code is invalid."],
       phone: ["Invalid phone number.", "user with this phone already exists."],
       name: ["This field is required."],
-      avatar: ["No file was submitted.", "Upload a valid image.
+      avatar: ["Upload a valid image.
 The file you uploaded was either not an image or a corrupted image."]
     }
     ```